Composite Bonding London

 Composite bonding is a simple and efficient way to improve your smile, and the semi-permanent resin should last for several years if you follow your dentist’s instructions to take care of it well.

-Edge bonding vs Composite veneers
+Composite bonding vs Composite veneers

 If you’re looking for an affordable alternative to traditional dental veneers – which require shaving down the tooth surface to apply a thin (typically porcelain) shell over the top – then composite bonding could be the ideal solution for correcting cosmetic flaws.

-Edge bonding is used to repair worn or uneven tooth edges to make them smooth and straight again, restoring an even bite.
+Composite bonding is used to repair worn or uneven tooth edges to make them smooth and straight again, restoring an even bite.
 Composite veneers use the resin to cover the visible surface of the tooth, not just the edges, creating a more drastic aesthetic change.

 Unlike conventional veneers, composite veneers require less preparation of the tooth, while achieving a similar finish that transforms the tooth and disguises discolouration.
 They are more cost-effective when treatment is required for multiple teeth.

-Whether edge bonding or composite veneers is the better option for you depends on the number of affected teeth, their condition, and the extent of reshaping or recolouring you are hoping to achieve.
+Whether composite bonding or composite veneers is the better option for you depends on the number of affected teeth, their condition, and the extent of reshaping or recolouring you are hoping to achieve.
 This will all be discussed when you attend a composite bonding consultation at The Dental Centre.

 Contact us for composite bonding in London